-What do transcriptionists do?
+Q. What do transcriptionists do?

-Transcriptionists convert audio and video content into text documents.
+A. Transcriptionists convert audio and video content into text documents.
 Too many people think that all we do is type, but typing is the easy part.
 Sure, it’s an essential skill, but it’s not the only skill required to provide quality transcripts.
 Punctuation, spelling, and critical thinking skills are equally as important.
 You must also possess a good ear to capture the spoken word and type it verbatim.

-How much does a transcriptionist make?
+Q. How much do transcriptionists make?

-According to the Bureau of Labor Statistics, general transcriptionists earn $45K/year and legal transcriptionists earn $65K/year.
+A. According to the Bureau of Labor Statistics, general transcriptionists earn $45K/year and legal transcriptionists earn $65K/year.
 These are averages and will vary depending on region, experience, and number of hours worked.

-What type of equipment do transcriptionists need?
+Q. What type of equipment do freelance transcriptionists need?

 - transcription software